Wildlander-mod/Support/Docs/SSEFAQ.md

 ----------

 ## Does this pack support Ultrawide resolutions?
-Unfortunatly, the Wildlander is not capable of supporting Fullscreen Ultrawide resolutions.
+Unfortunately, the Wildlander is not capable of supporting Fullscreen Ultrawide resolutions.
 The end result from our testing is as below.

-* Camera issues - Too zoomed in during character creation, Fish-eye camera (E.g NPC's close to you are distorted/streched)
+* Camera issues - Too zoomed in during character creation, Fish-eye camera (E.g. NPC's close to you are distorted/stretched)
-* UI Elements misaligned, being drawn partially off screen, some elements which should be centred far to the right or just plain missing completely
+* UI Elements misaligned, being drawn partially off-screen, some elements which should be centred far to the right or just plain missing completely
-* Blank "pop-ups" E.g Informational messages during the new game process.
+* Blank "pop-ups" E.g. Informational messages during the new game process.

 ![image](https://user-images.githubusercontent.com/26418143/145678355-6c1376e3-86de-4033-be4c-08e9b14779bd.png)
 ![image](https://user-images.githubusercontent.com/26418143/146077138-966a88f8-3b23-43f0-8183-11931ffc97ef.png)

-The launcher has therefore disabled any resolution known to cause the above issues, No support will be provided to allow Ultrawide resultions.
-Any attempts by yourself to do so will be considered a unsupported custom install - this will deny you access to support.
+The launcher has therefore disabled any resolution known to cause the above issues, No support will be provided to allow Ultrawide resolutions.
+Any attempts by yourself to do so will be considered an unsupported custom install - this will deny you access to support.

 # **Customization Questions**

 ## Mod X has been updated, can I install that?

-No, For stability reasons - only the versions installed by wabbajack are supported.
+No, For stability reasons - only the versions installed by Wabbajack are supported.

 ----------

 ## Can I remove/disable mod X?

 Many mods have a Mod Configuration Menu (MCM) where they can be turned off.
-You cannot disable anything completly from Mod Organiser - this will deny you access to support.
+You cannot disable anything completely from Mod Organiser - this will deny you access to support.

 ----------